Are you planning to open or expand a business in Petaluma? We have tools to help!

 Note: Petaluma has a local minimum wage that is higher than the State minimum wage.
 You must pay the Petaluma wage to employees for hours worked within the Petaluma City limits.
 Learn more here.

-WHO NEEDS A BUSINESS CERTIFICATE?
+WHO NEEDS A BUSINESS LICENSE?

-APPLYING FOR A CERTIFICATE
+APPLYING FOR A LICENSE

 - Read the Instructions